Breast Cancer in women

 The two operations, both the mastectomy and then the oophorectomy, the taking the ovaries out, they felt very different because they felt prophylactic.
 You know I suppose I felt a little bit more in control, like I was doing something, I wasn’t just getting rid of disease, I was doing something kind of to help myself in the future.
 And so I felt, you know, I think that sort of feeling in control made me feel quite, it wasn’t so scary.
 And I guess inevitably it’s not so scary because you just feel like you’re just, you’re sort of dealing with possibility rather than actual certainty, having to have it done.
 So I think it, and again I felt for both those operations.

 Surgery to remove the ovaries is known as an oophorectomy.
-The operation is usually done using laparoscopic or keyhole techniques.
-This involves using a laparoscope – a thin, flexible tube with a light and magnifying lens at the tip.
+The operation is usually done using laparoscopic or keyhole techniques that involve using a laparoscope, a thin, flexible tube with a light and magnifying lens at the tip.
 It enables the surgeon to look into the abdomen (tummy).
 The surgery usually involves a general anaesthetic.
 Two or three small cuts are made into the skin and muscle of the abdomen to allow the laparoscope and other instruments to be inserted.
-Most women will be in hospital one or two days.
+People typically recover quickly from this operation, but some may need a short stay in hospital after the operation.

 SHOW TEXT VERSION